cpbotha/cpbotha.github.io/content/posts/2004-05-20-the-two-rules-to-success-in-life.md

 _There are two rules to success in life.

-Rule one: Don&#8217;t tell people everything you know.
+Rule one: Don’t tell people everything you know.

 _